 Your vacation is finally here!
 You sprint out of town, check into your hotel and take an exuberant belly flop onto the hotel bed.
 “No!
 Wait!
 Don’t!”
 Bed bug pest control professionals would scream at this point.
 Bed bug control experts understand that hotel rooms across the country have reported bed bug problems, and there’s no faster route to a ruined vacation than a night with these blood-sucking pests.

 But surely, you’re probably saying to yourself, bed bugs haven’t been found at the kind of high-class establishments I frequent.
-Bed bug pest control statistics would suggest otherwise.
-It’s true that in decades past, bed bugs were limited to flea-bag joints, but in recent years, five-star hotels around the world have been forced to arrange for bed bug control services.
+Statistics would suggest otherwise.
+It’s true that in decades past, bed bugs were limited to “flea-bag joints”, but in recent years, five-star hotels around the world have been forced to arrange for bed bug control services.
 Even the Ritz-Carlton, perhaps the hotel most commonly associated with luxury, has suffered infestations.
 Rooms at the Ritz run from $695 to $4,500 – a hefty enough tab, you might assume, to completely eradicate any chance you could pick up an infestation.
-However, as the
+However, that’s not necessarily the case.

 Clearly, people in all socio-economic brackets should be well prepared to scour their accommodations for bed bugs.
 Below, we’ve listed bed bug control experts’ list of signs your hotel room may have bed bugs.